tw-blob/qss/README.md

 # Quick Status Select

-A foundry VTT module for quickly filter, searching, selecting, and applying status effects to a token or tokens.
+A Foundry VTT module that helps quickly select effects for a token or tokens by replacing the built-in status effect selector with an auto-complete-esque search box and filtered list.

 created with help from: